Iontronics and Nanoelectronics Lab at RIT

 Outside of the lab, he enjoys playing ice hockey, hiking, and amateur radio communications.

-Joniel Yege joined Xu lab in 2023 as a first-year undergraduate student in the School of Physics and Astronomy/Electrical Engineering.
-Joniel is interested in gaining skills regarding the experimental and computational modeling of nanoelectronic systems.
+Joniel Yege joined the Xu Lab in 2023 as a first-year undergraduate student in the School of Physics and Astronomy/Electrical Engineering.
+Joniel is interested in developing skills in both experimental techniques and computational modeling of nanoelectronic systems.
+Currently, he is working on electrochemical exfoliation of two-dimensional materials for device fabrication.

 In his free time, Joniel enjoys playing volleyball, skateboarding, and sketching whatever comes to his mind.